-Only 19% of collisions occurred on full access control roadways.
+19% of collisions occurred on full access control roadways.
 The full access control roadways for the state consist of Interstates 95, 495, and 295 as well as portions of DE SR 1.
 The state's full access control roadways account for 16% of the annual VMT.
-Relative to its VMT, full access controlled roadways do not have a substantially higher crash rate then the state's other roadways.
-However, the interstate roadways in the state only account for 2% of the actual roadway miles so it is identified as a centralized area for targeted enforcement.
+Relative to its VMT, full

 The state is divided into three counties: New Castle, Kent, and Sussex.
-68% of FY17 Crashes occurred in New Castle County, 19% in Sussex County, and 13% in Kent County.
+65% of FY16 to FY18 Crashes occurred in New Castle County, 19% in Sussex County, and 15% in Kent County.
 The state's CFI rates and fatality crash rates by county are proportionate to the percentage of crashes in each county.
-The state's interstate roadways are located in New Castle County as well as the majority full access control
+The state's interstate roadways are located in New Castle County as well as the majority full access control portion of SR1.